-1 Salary includes recreation leave paid and the net movement in recreation leave balance in the current reporting period.
-Prior year comparative for recreational leave has moved from other long-term benefits to short-term employee benefits.
+Salary includes recreation leave paid and the net movement in recreation leave balance in the current reporting period.
+1

-2 The above key management personnel remuneration excludes the remuneration and other benefits of the Portfolio Minister.
-The Portfolio Minister's remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the entity.
+The above key management personnel remuneration excludes the remuneration and other benefits of the Portfolio Minister.
+The Portfolio 2 Minister's remuneration and other benefits are set by the Remuneration Tribunal and are not paid by the entity.

-Airservices has determined the key management personnel to be the Board members, Chief Executive Officer and eight Executive General Managers.
-The information about executives in the table above relates to 8.05 Full Time Equivalents (FTEs) (2021: 7.30 FTEs).
+Airservices has determined the key management personnel to be the Board members, Chief Executive Officer, 7 Executive General Managers (positions of which were covered by 10 officers during the year) and the Director of Safety, Security and Environment Assurance and the General Counsel & Board Secretary.
+The information about executives in the above table relates to 9.84 Full Time Equivalents (FTEs) (2022: 8.05 FTEs).